 Basically, with keto, you’re cutting out the carbs.
 That means you’re losing bread, rice, and pasta in the traditional sense.
 You will find replacements to all these that absolutely stone.

-When you are in a position to dramatically reduce the amount of carbs you bring into your own body and replace it with fat, it will help to set your body into a condition of ketosis.
+When you can dramatically reduce the amount of carbs you bring into your own body and replace it with fat, it will help set your body into a condition of ketosis.